maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 The most important feature is whether there is a featuring or not.
 Then, the most important features are related to the release date (the famous summer hit), and the popularity of the artist.
 After that, we find all features related to the song itself.

 This analysis highlights a major fact.
-A song is a hit if it essentially relies on a featuring, it is released at the right moment, and the artists who release it are popular.
+A song is a hit if it essentially relies on a good featuring, it is released at the right moment, and the artists who release it are popular.
 All of this seems logical, but it's also verified empirically by our model!

 So far, we have not used the lyrics.
 Could we further improve the model by adding the lyrics?
 We will explore this in the second part of the article.

-> **Conclusion** : Through this article, we illustrated the importance of external data sources for most data science problems.
-A good enrichment can boost the performance of your model, and relevant feature engineering can help gain additional performance.
-We will go a bit further in the next article.
+> **Conclusion** : So far, we have shown how a good enrichment can boost the performance of your model, and relevant feature engineering can help gain additional performance.
+We will go a bit further in the next article and analyze the lyrics of each song.

 Sources and resources:
 - [SpotiPy](https://github.com/plamere/spotipy)